makrai/notes/jurafsky19-slp2-ch15-unification.md

   * features are unanalyzable atomic symbols drawn from some finite set, and
   * values are either atomic symbols or feature structures themselves
   * diagram, called an attribute-value matrix (AVM)
-* e.g. number property discussed above.
-To capture this property, we will use
+* e.g. number property discussed above
   * feature: the symbol NUMBER to designate this grammatical attribute, and the
   * values: symbols sg and pl (in English)
   * e.g. 3sgNP